Search results for:

 Returns a 128-bit IPv6 address, most commonly used to map hostnames to an IP address of the host.

 An A record (Address or host record) connects a domain to the IP address or computer hosting the domains website and/or services.

 A CNAME, Canonical Name, record connects aliases or other desired names to the true CNAME domain name.
 For example, bare domains like example.com can be directed to www.example.com.

 MX, or Mail Exchange, records send a domain's email to the server the domain's user account is hosted on.

 The NS, or Nameserver, record decides which servers will send DNS information for a domain.
 Typically, you establish primary and secondary name server records for your domain.

 Returns only the name because DNS processing is stopped.
 Points to a canonical name.
 Commonly used in reverse DNS lookups and DNS-SD.

-Start of authority, determines what information in the DNS zone will be used.
-This includes information such as, primary name server, the domain serial number, email of the domain administrator and setting a timer for refreshing the zone.
+The start of authority determines what information in the DNS zone will be used.
+This includes information such as, primary name server, the domain serial number, email of the domain administrator, and setting a timer for refreshing the zone.

-TTL, or Time to Live, record sets how much time it will take for changes to go into effect.
-Typically defined in seconds, many other name records also have a TTL value, including MX, CNAME, etc. For example, give something a 3600 value and it will take one hour for a change to take affect.
+TTL or Time to Live, record sets how much time it will take for changes to go into effect.
+Typically defined in seconds, many other name records also have a TTL value, including MX, CNAME, etc. For example, give something a 3600 value, and it will take one hour for the change to take effect.